STEP-NC: Motivation

+Another motivation factor involves cutting down downtimes resulting from programming errors.

 Capabilities

 STEP-NC can communicate a complete machining process description to a machine tool control or between manufacturing software applications.
 The information handled by STEP-NC can be divided into the following general categories.
 The standard handles technology-specific parameters for milling and turning, and extensions for other technologies under development (see Future work).